Bruce Brown (basketball)

 Bruce Brown Jr. (born August 15, 1996) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
 He played college basketball for the Miami Hurricanes and was selected 42nd overall by the Detroit Pistons in the 2018 NBA draft.
-He played High School basketball at Wakefield Memorial High School, and later Vermont Academy.
+He has also played for the Brooklyn Nets, Indiana Pacers, Toronto Raptors, and New Orleans Pelicans.
+In 2023, he was a key contributor of the Nuggets' championship run off the bench.
+Despite being undersized, Brown plays the small forward and both guard positions.

 High school career

 Brown played basketball and football for Wakefield Memorial High School in Wakefield, Massachusetts.
 For his junior season, he transferred to Vermont Academy in Saxtons River, Vermont.
 As a senior, Brown led his team to the New England Preparatory School Athletic Council Class AA title and was named tournament most valuable player.
 He was selected to play in the 2016 Jordan Brand Classic.
 Brown was considered a five-star recruit by 247Sports and ESPN and a four-star recruit by Rivals.
-Brown was ranked no. 26 overall recruit and fifth best shooting guard in the 2016 high school class.
-On November 18, 2015, he committed to play college basketball for Miami (FL) over an offer from Indiana, among others.
+Brown was ranked no. 26 overall recruit and fifth-best shooting guard in the 2016 high school class.
+On November 18, 2015, he committed to play college basketball for the Miami Hurricanes over an offer from Indiana, among others.

 College career

-As a sophomore with the Miami Hurricanes, Brown averaged 11.4 points, 7.1 rebounds, and four assists per game and shot 27 percent from 3-point range.
+As a sophomore with the Miami Hurricanes, Brown averaged 11.4 points, 7.1 rebounds and four assists per game and shot 27 percent from three-point range.
 He only played 19 games and missed the postseason with a left foot injury that required surgery.
 After the season Brown declared for the 2018 NBA draft but did not hire an agent, thereby allowing for the possibility of returning to college.
 He ultimately decided to stay in the draft.

 Professional career

 Detroit Pistons (2018–2020)

 On June 21, 2018, Brown was drafted 42nd overall by the Detroit Pistons in the 2018 NBA draft.
-Brown made his NBA debut on October 17, 2018 against the Brooklyn Nets, scoring no points with two rebounds and an assist in 19 minutes of action.
+Brown made his NBA debut on October 17, 2018, against the Brooklyn Nets, scoring no points with two rebounds and an assist in 19 minutes of action.
 On November 2, 2019, he posted 22 points and seven assists, with no turnovers, in a 113–109 win over the Nets.
 On February 2, 2020, Brown recorded 19 points, 10 rebounds and eight assists in a 128–123 overtime victory over the Denver Nuggets.

 Brooklyn Nets (2020–2022)

 On November 19, 2020, Brown was traded to the Brooklyn Nets in a three-team trade.

 On February 23, 2021, Brown scored a career-high 29 points in the Nets' 127–118 win against the Sacramento Kings.

 On April 23, 2022, he scored a team leading 26 points for the Nets in a losing effort against the Celtics in the first round of the NBA playoffs.
-The Nets fell to 0-3 after that game.
-His performance in Games 2 and 3 were notably impressive, as he scored 23 or more points in both contests, despite eclipsing 20 points only 4 times throughout the entire regular season.
+The Nets fell to 0–3 after that game.
+His performance in games 2 and 3 were notably impressive, as he scored 23 or more points in both contests, despite eclipsing 20 points only four times throughout the entire regular season.